 But “legit” is not the same thing as “safe,” “simple,” or “trader-friendly.”
 A firm can be real and still have rules, payout structures, or enforcement standards that many traders would find uncomfortable.

-If trust is your main concern, this should later link to your deeper internal page on Is Alpine Funded legit?.
+If trust is your main concern, this section can later link to a deeper internal page focused only on Alpine’s legitimacy, trust, and complaint pattern.

 Alpine Funded does not just offer two prices.
 It offers two very different risk models.